comprna/modkitopt/README.md

 # ModkitOpt

-ModkitOpt finds the best `--mod-threshold` and `--filter-threshold` parameters to use when running `modkit pileup`, and the best stoichiometry for filtering modkit's bedMethyl output, to maximise the sensitivity and recall of your nanopore direct RNA modification calls.
+ModkitOpt finds the best `--mod-threshold` and `--filter-threshold` parameters to use when running `modkit pileup`, and the best stoichiometry cutoff for filtering modkit's bedMethyl output, to maximise the sensitivity and recall of your nanopore direct RNA modification calls.

 ### Why use ModkitOpt?